There are lots of challenges and pains when managing website projects, and you’ve probably faced some or all of them.

 Is there a CRM system or any other software/services the website needs to talk to?
+Does the website builder integrate with those tools?
 Make sure a developer has had eyes on the project brief and technical specification to prevent any surprises once the project is underway.

 Sense checking the brief gives you a clearer picture of the road ahead and if you have plenty of questions for the project team, then that shows them you’re paying attention.